valnoxy/t440p-oc/README.md

 After the install media was created, we need to make the USB drive bootable.

-### Configuring and installing OpenCore
+### Configure and install OpenCore
-Download the EFI folder from this repo, you will find the latest files under the releases or just download the repo as it is.
-Move the EFI folder to the root of your pendrive (e.g. J:\).
+Download the EFI folder from this repo, you will find the latest files under the release tab or just download the repo as it is.
+Move the folder to the root of your pendrive (e.g. J:\) and rename the folder to ```EFI```.

 #### GenSMBIOS
 We need a script, called [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS), to create fake serial number, UUID and MLB numbers. **This step is essential to have working iMessage, so do not skip it!**